Prazosin Disease Interactions

 There are 2 disease interactions with prazosin:

-Applies to: Syncope, Autonomic Neuropathy, Hypotension, Dehydration, Diarrhea, Vomiting
+Moderate Potential Hazard, High plausibility.
+Applicable conditions: Syncope, Autonomic Neuropathy, Dehydration, Diarrhea, Vomiting

 - "Product Information.
 Cardura (doxazosin)."
 Pfizer US Pharmaceuticals, New York, NY.